AUM Weekly 2-9-16: AUM Mini-College; Kinesiology presentations

 Elwood’s future plans include learning how each academic transition program can become further embedded in the fabric of the institution and learn how to increase the effectiveness of each program.

-“The Auburn Montgomery family can assist me through collaboration as we develop and expand our programs.
+“The Auburn University at Montgomery family can assist me through collaboration as we develop and expand our programs.
 I look forward to working with each of you!”
 Elwood said.

 Elwood is originally from Northern California and graduated from Seattle University with B.A. in International Studies, minoring in Spanish.